Sitecore.

 What is Sitecore?

+A Digital Experience Platform (DXP) combines content management, personalization, marketing automation and customer analytics to orchestrate coherent digital experiences across multiple channels.
 Sitecore is the classic, on-premise DXP: enormous, versatile and very complex.
-It now also offers XM Cloud (SaaS variant) but that's a separate product line.
-Traditional Sitecore is primarily used by large financial institutions, insurers and utilities.
+It now also offers XM Cloud (SaaS variant) but that is a separate product line.
+Traditional Sitecore is mainly used by large financial institutions, insurers and utilities.

 What makes Sitecore different?

-Fully integrated ecosystem – Content, personalization, testing, marketing automation, analytics all in one platform.
+Fully integrated ecosystem – Content, personalization, testing, marketing automation, analytics all in one platform

-Market dominance in enterprise – Well represented in large financial and utilities sector; much available expertise.
+Market dominance in enterprise – Well represented in large financial and utilities sector; much available expertise

-Deep personalization – Advanced segmentation and experience personalization for complex B2B scenarios.
+Deep personalization – Advanced segmentation and experience personalization for complex B2B scenarios

-Native high-scale – Built for websites with millions of visitors and hundreds of content editors.
+Native high scale – Built for websites with millions of visitors and hundreds of content editors

 Who uses Sitecore?

 Sitecore is dominant in financial sector, insurance and utilities.
 Dutch and European presence is strong.
+Fortune 500 companies use it for reasons of legacy binding and market inertia.

-LeasePlan Bank – Dutch financial services
+LeasePlan Bank – Dutch financial services; 43% more requests via Sitecore Experience Platform

-DTG – Dutch media conglomerate
+DTG – Dutch media conglomerate (telephone directory, yellow pages); 2+ million products managed

-BDR Thermea Group – European manufacturer
+BDR Thermea Group – European manufacturer; complex B2B scenarios

 Sparebanken Vest – Norwegian financial institution

-Our perspective
+Our vision.

 Suitable for